FEATURES

 TRAVEL

-By Georgina Cruz Special Correspondent, September 13, 2009
+, September 13, 2009

 This year, Halloween conveniently lands on a Saturday - so why not spend a couple of days celebrating?
 If you are busy that weekend, no worries: In Florida, Halloween festivities begin in early September and spill over to Nov.
 1. Key West The Last Key puts on one of its biggest celebrations of the year during Fantasy Fest, Oct.
 23-Nov.
 1. Some events are free, others have fees, some are family-friendly, several are decidedly not.
 Goombay, a Bahamas-themed street fest on Duval and Petronia streets, is Oct.
 23-24, and a Royal Coronation Ball will crown the festival King and Queen on Oct.
 23. At the wacky WKEY Pet Masquerade & Parade (Oct.